karlseguin/the-little-redis-book/en/redis.md

     vs
     eval "....."
 1 "friends:leto" "m"

-In the first (incorrect) case, how does Redis know which of the paremeters are keys and which are simply arbitrary arguments?
+In the first (incorrect) case, how does Redis know which of the parameters are keys and which are simply arbitrary arguments?
 In the second case, there is no ambiguity.

-This brings up a second question: why must keys be explicitely listed?
+This brings up a second question: why must keys be explicitly listed?
 Every command in Redis knows, at execution time, which keys are going to needed.
 This will allow future tools, like Redis Cluster, to  distribute requests amongst multiple Redis servers.
 You might have spotted that our above example actually reads from keys dynamically (without having them passed to `eval`).
 An `hget` is issued on all of Leto's male friends.
 That's because the need to list keys ahead of time is more of a suggestion than a hard rule.
 The above code will run fine in a single-instance setup, or even with replication, but won't in the yet-released Redis Cluster.

 ### Script Management